algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-cases.md

 ## Overview

 This document outlines the different critical points of the software which will be tested.
-Those tests will ensure the device can be used in production by anyone without significant bug.
+Those tests will ensure the device can be used in production by anyone without significant bugs.

 ## Criticity

-The test cases are defined by a criticity level, indicating the importance of the feature in the system and the inner workings of the device.
+The test cases are defined by a criticality level, indicating the importance of the feature in the system and the inner workings of the device.

 ### 1. Code compilation